cristian-guerrero/legion-go-tricks/README.md

   - If you hold an LGO joystick input while booting or resuming from suspend, the input may get stuck in whatever direction you were pointing
   - workaround: don't press anything for a few seconds, let the device register itself
   - dev is investigating, this will probably be fixed in a later update to HHD
+- Dec 9th 2023 - Nobara desktop mode shortcut might break for users that update their Nobara installation.
+This should not apply to brand new, clean installations.
+This doc will be updated once the issue is fully resolved.
+  - recent installations by users indicate that this bug has been resolved on Nobara 38
+  - Manual fix at the bottom of the page [here](#nobara-desktop-mode-switch-temporary-fix)
+  - this issue has been fixed on NobaraOS 39, but version 39 hasn't been released yet

 # Resources